-Future interest in the table above is calculated using rates in effect at March 31, 2017 (rates include remarketing agent, broker-dealer, auction agent and liquidity facility fees) on variable rate bonds.
-The Net Swap Amount were calculated by subtracting the future floating rate payments subject to Swap Agreements using rates in effect on March 31, 2017 from the synthetic fixed rate amount intended to be achieved by the Swap Agreements.
+Future interest in the table above is calculated using rates in effect at March 31, 2018 (rates include remarketing agent and liquidity facility fees) on variable rate bonds.
+The net swap amounts were calculated by subtracting the future floating rate payments subject to Swap Agreements using rates in effect on March 31, 2018 from the synthetic fixed rate amount intended to be achieved by the Swap Agreements.